zendframework/zend-coding-standard/docs/book/v2/coding-style-guide.md

 > ### Additional Zend Framework rules
 >
-> All catch blocks MUST be reachable.
+> All catch blocks MUST be reachable and SHOULD catch `Throwable` instead of
->
-> Catch blocks SHOULD catch `Throwable` instead of `Exception` unless intended.
+> `Exception` unless intended.

 ```php
 <?php